-Sensitive Skin vs Sensitized Skin
+Sensitive Skin vs Sensitised Skin

 They were describing their skin as burning, itching, tightness, dryness or stinging.
 Skin Experts have noticed over the last few years that the reported prevalence of self-perceived skin sensitivity has increased steadily over time.
 What is interesting is a fact that it affects women more than men.
 As we all know more often women’s skincare routine traditionally tends to be more complex and advanced.
 The growing market of skincare has given us access to strong acids, retinols and serums.
 A lot of us instead of talking to Skin Experts about what is the best for our skin, have become our own skin therapist.
 The only problem is… Well, sometimes we don’t really know what we’re doing.

-Incorrect skin care quite often can developed a skin condition – sensitized skin.
-Sensitized skin compared to sensitive skin has a lot in common, but the origin is different.
+Incorrect skin care quite often can develop a skin condition – sensitised skin.
+Sensitised skin compared to sensitive skin has a lot in common, but the origin is different.
 It’s up to us to identify the root causes so we can treat and transform skin back to optimal health.
 While 60-70% of the population class themselves as having sensitive skin, many are mistaken.
 People with sensitive skin, may actually be sensitised skin, and that we could be playing a bigger role in the reactivity of our skin than we realise.
 An irritating skin condition that arises as a result of external factors.

 What is Sensitive Skin?